Infiltration (hydrology): Organic materials in soils

 Organic materials in the soil (including plants and animals) all increase the infiltration capacity.
 Vegetation contains roots that extend into the soil which create cracks and fissures in the soil, allowing for more rapid infiltration and increased capacity.
-Vegetation can also reduce surface compaction of the soil which again allows for increased infiltration.
+Vegetation can also reduce the surface compaction of the soil which again allows for increased infiltration.
 When no vegetation is present infiltration rates can be very low, which can lead to excessive runoff and increased erosion levels.
 Similarly to vegetation, animals that burrow in the soil also create cracks in the soil structure.

 Land cover

-If land is covered by impermeable surfaces, such as pavement, infiltration cannot occur as the water cannot infiltrate through an impermeable surface This relationship also leads to increased runoff.
-Areas that are impermeable often have storm drains which drain directly into water bodies, which means no infiltration occurs.
+If the land is covered by impermeable surfaces, such as pavement, infiltration cannot occur as the water cannot infiltrate through an impermeable surface.
+This relationship also leads to increased runoff.
+Areas that are impermeable often have storm drains that drain directly into water bodies, which means no infiltration occurs.

 Vegetative cover of the land also impacts the infiltration capacity.
 Vegetative cover can lead to more interception of precipitation, which can decrease intensity leading to less runoff, and more interception.
 Increased abundance of vegetation also leads to higher levels of evapotranspiration which can decrease the amount of infiltration rate.
-Debris from vegetation such as leaf cover can also increase infiltration rate by protecting the soils from intense precipitation events.
+Debris from vegetation such as leaf cover can also increase the infiltration rate by protecting the soils from intense precipitation events.

 In semi-arid savannas and grasslands, the infiltration rate of a particular soil depends on the percentage of the ground covered by litter, and the basal cover of perennial grass tufts.
-On sandy loam soils the infiltration rate under a litter cover can be nine times higher than on bare surfaces.
-The low rate of infiltration on bare areas is due mostly to the presence of a soil crust or surface seal.
-Infiltration through the base of a tuft is rapid and the tufts funnel water towards their own roots.
+On sandy loam soils, the infiltration rate under a litter cover can be nine times higher than on bare surfaces.
+The low rate of infiltration in bare areas is due mostly to the presence of a soil crust or surface seal.
+Infiltration through the base of a tuft is rapid and the tufts funnel water toward their own roots.

 Slope

-When the slope of land is higher runoff occurs more readily which leads to lower infiltration rates.
+When the slope of the land is higher runoff occurs more readily which leads to lower infiltration rates.

 Process

 The process of infiltration can continue only if there is room available for additional water at the soil surface.
 The available volume for additional water in the soil depends on the porosity of the soil and the rate at which previously infiltrated water can move away from the surface through the soil.
-The maximum rate that water can enter a soil in a given condition is the infiltration capacity.
-If the arrival of the water at the soil surface is less than the infiltration capacity, it is sometimes analyzed using hydrology transport models, mathematical models that consider infiltration, runoff and channel flow to predict river flow rates and stream water quality.
+The maximum rate at that water can enter soil in a given condition is the infiltration capacity.
+If the arrival of the water at the soil surface is less than the infiltration capacity, it is sometimes analyzed using hydrology transport models, mathematical models that consider infiltration, runoff, and channel flow to predict river flow rates and stream water quality.